vrodriguezf/mlr/doc/knitted/tutorial/benchmark_experiments.md

 ```

-The above code should be mainly self-explanatory.
+The above code should be self-explanatory.
 In the result every
 column corresponds to one learner.
 The entries show the mean test
 error and its standard deviation for the final fitted model.

-But the Benchmark result contains much more information, which you can
+But the benchmark results contain much more information, which you can
 access if you want to see details.
-Let's have a look to the benchmark
+Let's have a look at the benchmark
 result from the example above:

 ```splus